 BAPS is in the third of four phases of the high school configuration study, a comprehensive evaluation of potential high school configurations.
 The district began planning for this study in the summer of 2015.
 That fall, the board of education commissioned a 20-person steering committee comprised of parents, teachers, students and community members to evaluate the future of the high school.

 For the past several months, working groups have been researching which model will maximize student achievement and engagement given the available facilities, financial resources and human capital.
-The final piece of research will come through the community forums and survey scheduled during the month of October.
+The final piece of research will be feedback obtained from the community forums held earlier this month along with the results of this survey.

 The steering committee will then evaluate the findings and begin to develop a long-term plan, which will be presented to the board of education in the spring of 2017.